 DARZALEX FASPRO (daratumumab and hyaluronidase-fihj)

-Visit DARZALEX® (daratumumab) for more information about this drug’s original formulation and its intravenous administration.
+Visit DARZALEX® (daratumumab) for more information about this drug’s original formulation and its intravenous (IV, into the vein) administration.

-Darzalex Faspro™, a combination of Darzalex and hyaluronidase (an endoglycosidase), is a formulation given as an abdominal injection under the skin (subcutaneous, SQ) that has been determined to be as effective as the original formulation of Darzalex.
+Darzalex Faspro®, a combination of Darzalex and hyaluronidase (an endoglycosidase), is a formulation given as an abdominal injection under the skin (subcutaneous, SQ) to treat adult patients with multiple myeloma.
+It has been determined to be as effective as the original formulation of Darzalex.
 Switching from IV to SQ must first be discussed with your doctor.

 Darzalex Faspro is used in myeloma as part of the following treatments:

-- In patients who have received at least 1 prior therapy, in combination with Vd.
+- In combination with Velcade and dexamethasone in patients who have received at least one prior therapy.

-- As monotherapy in patients who have received at least three prior lines of therapy, including a proteasome inhibitor and an immunomodulatory drug, or who are double-refractory to a proteasome inhibitor and an immunomodulatory drug.
+- As monotherapy in patients who have received at least 3 prior lines of therapy, including a proteasome inhibitor and an immunomodulatory drug, or who are double-refractory (no longer responded) to a proteasome inhibitor and an immunomodulatory drug.

-Darzalex Faspro is given by a healthcare professional as an abdominal SQ injection that takes only a few minutes.
-The dose is 1,800 mg daratumumab plus 30,000 units hyaluronidase per 15 mL (120 mg and 2,000 units/mL) solution in a single-dose vial.
+Darzalex Faspro is given by a healthcare professional as an abdominal SQ injection that takes only a few minutes (3-5 minutes).
+The dose is 1,800 mg of daratumumab plus 30,000 units hyaluronidase.
+Medications may be given before and after each injection to help prevent a reaction.

-The most common hematological abnormalities in laboratory tests (≥40%) with Darzalex Faspro are decreased leukocytes, decreased lymphocytes, decreased neutrophils, decreased platelets, and decreased hemoglobin.
+The most common hematological (blood) abnormalities in laboratory tests (greater than or equal to 40%) with Darzalex Faspro are decreased leukocytes, decreased lymphocytes, decreased neutrophils, decreased platelets, and decreased hemoglobin.
 Your doctor will monitor your blood counts.

-The most common side effects (≥ 20%) with Darzalex Faspro are:
+The most common side effects (greater than or equal to 20%) with Darzalex Faspro are: